Green Driver State Incentives in New York

 New York's Clean Pass Program permits qualifying low-emission, fuel-efficient vehicles to bypass heavy congestion by using the Long Island Expressway (LIE) high occupancy vehicle (HOV) lanes.
 Eligible vehicles include:

-- Vehicles with an EPA fuel economy rating of at least 45 MPG (miles per gallon).
+- Vehicles with an EPA fuel economy rating which meets the NY requirements.

 - Super ultra-low emissions vehicles (in accordance with the California Air Resources Board SULEV emissions standard).